Key Takeaways

 What Is a Chess Engine Evaluation?

-A chess engine evaluation is a numerical score that represents how advantageous a position is for one side.
+A chess engine evaluation is a numerical score, produced by the engine's evaluation function, that represents how advantageous a position is for one side.
 The score is expressed in pawns — or more precisely, in centipawns (hundredths of a pawn).
+(New to engines?
+Start with what Stockfish is.)

 The sign tells you who's better: